 There are several freelancing sites available to you, both in Nigeria and beyond.
 Depending on your preference.

-So many people make the mistake of attempting to join practically every freelancing site they come across online and expecting to break records.
+Many people make the mistake of attempting to join practically every freelancing site they come across online and expecting to break records.
 The fact is that it doesn’t function like that.

 You must carefully determine where you have the best odds and then stick to it.

 Here is a list of Nigerian freelancing websites where you can simply generate money as a freelancer.

 You can now consider going worldwide when you’ve built a solid portfolio (having international clients).

 Here are some of the greatest freelancing sites to join if you want to work with foreign clients:

 If you can successfully establish an appealing profile on any of the freelancing sites, your path as a freelancer will be significantly easier.
 You are welcome to use the profiles of other professionals as a model of your own.

 You should be a good writer before you freelance.
 This will allow you to communicate your expertise and services more effectively than your competition.

 Learn the art of SEO.
 Use this to help you rank higher when potential clients are looking for your services.